Gröbner/Standard Bases Over Fields

 syzygy_generatorsMethod

-Return generators for the syzygies on the polynomials given as elements of G.
+Return generators for the syzygies on the polynomials given as elements of a.
+The optional keyword argument can be used to specify the parent of the output.

 Examples